Chung Ju-yung: Hyundai (1946–1986)

+In 1946, after the liberation of Korea from Japanese control, Chung went back to Seoul and launched Hyundai Auto Service and Hyundai Construction Company.
 During the North Korean invasion of 1950, Chung abandoned his construction projects and fled with his younger brother to Busan for safety.
 His son, Chung Mong-joon, was born there.
-Chung continued to build onto the company by gathering any kind of work he could get from the United Nations Command and the Korean Ministry of Transportation.
-Once Seoul was retaken by U.N. forces, Chung reestablished the company and continued to gather more work from the United States.
+Chung continued expanding the company by taking on available work from the United Nations Command and the Korean Ministry of Transportation.
+Once Seoul was retaken by UN forces, Chung re-established the company and continued to obtain more work from the United States.